 To ensure seamless implementation of the decision of Government of India for demonetization of currency notes in the denomination of Rs.
 500 and Rs.
 1000 not being valid legal tender w.e.f.
 9th November, 2016, it was decided to suspend toll collection on National Highways (NHs) form 9th November, 2016 onwards till the mid-night of 2nd / 3rd December 2016.
 After protracted correspondence, now the Govt. has decided that the loss on account of the non-collection of toll during this period at the toll plazas on NHs across the country requires to be addressed as per the provisions in the respective concessionaire/Contract documents that define the engagement of Authority/ MoRTH with such entities.

 This Society has been formed jointly by NHAI and NHBF and is now fully operationalised with the empanelment of around 250 arbitrators on the basis of recommendations from member companies and NHAI who are agreeable to follow the rules and regulation of SAROD.
 This Society is governed by a Governing Body consisting of equal number of members form NHAI & NHBF and has a full-fledged office with staff in the Ground Floor of NHAI, HQ.
 Additionally it has been decided by SAROD, Governing Body that Arbitration Meetings can also be held at nearby Welcome Hotel in Dwarka within the laid down parameters of venue costing.
+The fees for Arbitrators has been enhanced to @ Rs.50,000/- per hearing which is at par with NHAI Fee Schedule applicable to their Ad hoc Arbitrators.

 NHBF is closely associated with this company which is managing the Electronic Toll Collection at Toll Plazas maintained by NHAI as well as by the Concessionaires.
 This activity will further enhance on Toll Plazas established by various State Governments on State Highway System.
 In addition, its responsibilities also include interaction with ECH, Establishment and Maintenance of Wayside Amenities and Corridor Plantation as a part of Green Highway System.
+Proper Dispute Resolution Mechanism has been introduced for our Concessionaires about their dues from Banks etc.

 NHBF is also associated with Skill Development of workers employed in Highway sector.
 It has been decided by MoRT&H that IAHE would be the Nodal Agency for Skill Development in road sector.
 A total of 20,000 highways construction workers are to be trained in various trades at project sites, ITIs & IAHE and a stipend of Rs.15000/- per person, would be paid by Govt. to compensate for loss of wages during training period.
+Our members are providing support to CSDC for Industry Endorsements/Validation of various trades in Road Construction sector.